AbdulHaseebAhmad/Book-Review-Platform/README.md

 - **Frontend**: Open [http://localhost:5173](http://localhost:5173) in your browser to access the Book Review App.
 - **Backend API**: The backend API will be running at [http://localhost:5001](http://localhost:5001).
 ```

-You can copy and paste this text directly into your GitHub README.md file.